 Next Generation Social Sciences in Africa: Doctoral Dissertation Completion Fellowship

-Supporting the next generation of African academics working on peace, security and development issues
+Supporting the next generation of African researchers working on peace, security and development issues

 The Social Science Research Council offers fellowships to support the completion of doctoral degrees and to promote next generation social science research in Ghana, Kenya, Nigeria, South Africa, Tanzania, and Uganda.
 The fellowships support dissertation research on peace, security, and development topics.

-To be eligible for the dissertation completion fellowship, applicants must be in the final year of writing and have completed at least one dissertation chapter.
+- be in the final year of writing and have completed at least one dissertation chapter

 The project features a thematic focus in order to renew basic research agendas addressing peace, security, and development topics as well as strengthen interdisciplinary social science research capacity on these issues.
-This program also offers two workshops each year to help fellows master research methodologies, engage key literature in their fields, and produce research publications.
+This program also offers two workshops each year to help fellows develop and strengthen research questions, match research methods to questions, engage key literature in their fields, and produce research publications.

 The program encourages innovative research on peace, security, and development topics, moving the boundaries of scholarship and research by exploring concrete linkages between these themes.
-We envision supporting a diverse set of projects grappling with a range of processes using evidence-based research across both global and local perspectives.
+We envision supporting a diverse set of projects that shed light on a range of economic, political, and social processes using evidence-based research.

 All applications must be submitted using the online application portal.